kriogenia/empathy-academy-search-path-module/doc/Week7.md

 I will recover at afternoon tho.

 Thanks to partner advice I was able to think of a good way to handle the deserialization of the item.
-So, I was able to make the new endpoint.
+So, I was able to make the new endpoint and started to improve the error handling.